For Rabbis and Cantors

 There are options for carrier couples to build a healthy family

-Delete what we have and replace with – All JGDC materials (Brochure, Rabbi Learning Guide, Counseling Check list and DVD) can be ordered free of charge by emailing us at info@JewishGeneticDiseases.org or calling us at 855-632-6900.
+All JGDC materials (Brochure, Rabbi Learning Guide, Counseling Check list and DVD) can be ordered free of charge by emailing us at info@JewishGeneticDiseases.org or calling us at 855-642-6900.
 Please specify quantity and mailing address.

 This program trains and empowers rabbis and cantors to discuss genetic disease carrier screening during pre-marital counseling sessions.
 During the training, rabbis meet parents of children with genetic diseases, learn from a genetic counselor about the science behind the screening and discuss the critical role rabbis can play in premarital counseling about Jewish genetic disease screening.